guyleonard/orchardDB/README.md

 ```

 #### NCBI Portal
-Header must be in one of these styles, old NCBI or newer:
+Headers must be in one of these styles, old NCBI or newer:
  * \>gi|CCI39445.1|embl|CCI39445.1| unnamed protein product [Albugo candida]
    * A warning will be issued to update your source.
  * \>6FAI_A unnamed protein product [Saccharomyces cerevisiae S288C]